cloud-agnost/agnost-website/client/authentication/sign-in.md

 You can log in an existing user by calling `signInWithEmail` method.
-To use an email and password based sign-in, the authentication provider must be **Altogic**, meaning a user with email and password credentials must exist in the app database.
+To use an email and password based sign-in, the authentication provider must be **Agnost**, meaning a user with email and password credentials must exist in the app database.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>